parnic/node-screenlogic/README.md

 #### circuit.setCircuitStateAsync(circuitId, circuitState, senderId?)

 Activates or deactivates a circuit.
 See [SLSetCircuitStateMessage](#slsetcircuitstatemessage) documentation for argument values.
 Emits the `circuitStateChanged` event when response is acknowledged.
 Resolves with [BoolData](#booldata).

-#### circuit.sendLightCommandAsync(command, senderId?)

-Sends a lighting command.
-See [SLLightControlMessage](#sllightcontrolmessage) documentation for argument values.
-Emits the `sentLightCommand` event when response is acknowledged.
-Resolves with [BoolData](#booldata).

-EasyTouch/Intellitouch only have a single light group and individual lights cannot be address.
-Pentair's Intellicenter offers this capability.

 ### Equipment